 abeyance

-1. (legal) Expectancy; condition of ownership of real property being undetermined; lapse in succession of ownership of estate, or title.
+1. (legal) Expectancy; a condition when an ownership of real property is undetermined; lapse in succession of ownership of estate, or title.
 [Late 16th century]

 The proceeds of the estate shall be held in abeyance in an escrow account until the minor reaches age twenty-one.